 How Do You Get to the Edge of the World in Flagstaff?

-To get to the Edge of the World Flagstaff, start from Flagstaff and take US Highway 89 north.
-After approximately 14.5 miles, turn left onto Forest Road 776.
-Follow this road for about 11 miles until you reach a junction with Forest Road 231, where you’ll make a right turn.
-Continue on Forest Road 231 for approximately 9 miles until you reach East Pocket, also known as Edge of the World.
+To get to the Edge of the World Flagstaff, start from Flagstaff and take US Highway AZ-89A south.
+After approximately 7.8 miles, turn right onto Forest Road 535.
+Follow this road for about 5 miles until you reach a junction with Country Road 535 Alt – make a right.
+In 0.7 miles you’ll reach Forest Road 536, where you’ll make a left turn.
+Continue on for about 4 miles until you reach Forest Road 231 where you will make a left.
+Forest Road 231 for approximately 10 miles until you reach East Pocket, also known as Edge of the World.

 What is Edge of the World, Officially Known as East Pocket, Outside of Flagstaff, Arizona?